Costabile Farace: Aftermath

 The Roman Catholic Archdiocese of New York refused to grant Farace a public funeral mass, citing his notorious life and death.
 However, the Archdiocese did permit his remains to be buried in the church-owned Cemetery of the Resurrection in Pleasant Plains, Staten Island, the same area where Hatcher was murdered.

 On September 17, 1997, Lucchese family soldier James Galione and Lucchese family associate Mario Gallo admitted in court to murdering Farace.
 A third mobster, Louis Tuzzio, who was slain in 1990, was the third member of their team.
 Daniel "Dirty Danny" Mongelli was convicted of killing Tuzzio in 2004 and was released from prison in 2020 after catching COVID-19.

-A made-for-TV movie, Dead or Alive: The Race for Gus Farace (1991) starred Tony Danza as Farace.
+A made-for-TV movie, Dead and Alive: The Race for Gus Farace (1991) starred Tony Danza as Farace.
 The movie alleged that the mob was trying to kill Farace before the FBI could apprehend him.
-The movie Out For Justice starring Steven Seagal was based on Gus Farace's manhunt.
+The movie Out for Justice starring Steven Seagal was based on Gus Farace's manhunt.